GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 package; note you must explicitly add all the development tool packages (e.g., **gcc** etc) as the basic installation does not include them by default.
-Once you are up and running under Cygwin, you may install GMT  the same way you do under any other UNIX platform by either running the automated install via **install_gmt** or manually running configure first, then type make all.
-If you install via the web form, make sure you save the parameter file without DOS CR/LF endings.
-Use **dos2unix** to get rid of those if need be.
+Once you are up and running under Cygwin, you may install GMT  the same way you do under any other UNIX platform; our wiki has instructions for packages you need to install first.

 Finally, from Cygwin's User Guide: By default, no Cygwin program can allocate more than 384 MB of memory (program and data).
 You should not